aimbrain/aimbrain-android-sdk/README.md

 ## Starting data collection
-Data collection must be started manually, using `startCollectingData` method of `Manager` class instance. `Window` object that is currently displayed on top needs to be passed as parameter.
+Data collection must be started manually, using `startCollectingData` method of the `Manager` class instance. `Window` object that is currently displayed on top needs to be passed as parameter.
 Example of starting data collection on `Activity` creation has been provided.

 ```java